Whips. Wolves. A lottery where girls are given to men. Sex in the streets. The Pagan root of Valentine’s Day.

 Here’s some journaling prompts for you to work with during Lupercalia.

-What parts of you still feel like they are asleep, or hibernating?
+Thinking about the Underworld Journey, what parts of you still feel like they are asleep, or hibernating?

-What parts do you want to wake up first?
+What parts do you wake up first?

 What wants to be fertile?